 Registered Staff Hours

-One of the other reasons we graded this nursing home so highly is that it received a very impressive nursing rating.
-In fact, nursing turned out to be its second best category grade.
-In that area, we gave this facility an B. In calculating a facility's nursing grade, we look at the quantity of hours nurses commit to residents and the skill levels of those nurses.
-This particular nursing home provided 0.4 hours of nursing care per resident per day.
-Finally, we also looked at some nursing quality measures in determining our nursing grades.
-This nursing home performed very well in terms of minimizing its residents' pressure ulcers and major falls.
+This nursing home also received a strong nursing score.
+In fact, we awarded it an above average grade of B+ in this area.
+Our nursing grade is mostly tied to the nursing home's level of nurse staffing.
+This nursing home averages 0.5 hours of nursing care per resident per day.
+Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
+This facility performed very well in terms of minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Does this page answer your questions about Community Parkview Health and Living?